Asana

 • Automatic check-ins for async updates

 Limitations: No Gantt charts, task dependencies, or subtask depth.
 No time tracking, resource management, or advanced reporting.
-Not suited for complex project workflows.
+Not suited for complex project workflows or teams that need detailed task breakdowns.

 Pricing: $15/user/month.
 Pro Unlimited at $299/month flat for unlimited users.

-6. Notion — Best for Docs + Light Project Management
+6. Notion: Best for Docs and Light Project Tracking

-Notion is not a dedicated project management tool, but its flexible databases, wiki-style docs, and customizable views make it a capable Asana replacement for teams where documentation and knowledge management are as important as task tracking.
+Notion is not a dedicated PM tool, but its flexible databases, wiki-style docs, and customizable views make it a capable replacement for teams where documentation and knowledge management matter as much as task tracking.

-Notion's AI assistant is included in paid plans, offering writing assistance, summaries, and Q&A across your workspace.
-For teams that spend as much time writing specs and docs as they do managing tasks, Notion consolidates both into one environment.
+Notion's AI assistant is included in paid plans for writing assistance, summaries, and Q&A across workspaces.
+Teams that spend as much time writing specs and internal docs as managing tasks can consolidate both environments.

 Key features: